 Inside Story features essays, journalism, commentary and reviews by leading writers and researchers.
 With permission, Inside Lives publishes relevant Inside Story biographical features.

-The Australian Dictionary of Biography is looking for help in filling the gaps where notable women should be.
+The Australian Dictionary of Biography wants help to fill the gaps where notable women should be.

 In her own right: detail from an 1856 portrait of naturalist and artist Harriet Scott (1830–1907).
 State Library of New South Wales